Curriculum Intent Statement

 We work closely with external providers to ensure pupils receive the most relevant and engaging sessions regarding current issues covered.
 These include The No Way Trust who run the crime awareness day mentioned above, as well as the Pintsize Theatre group who run interactive drama workshops on topics such as online relationships and grooming, consequences of teenage pregnancy and the influence of alcohol on risk taking behaviour.
 This also gives students the chance to communicate with a range of people from different backgrounds, whose own experiences can also be of great benefit to our pupils.

-The curriculum is designed to meet the fundamental objective of Personal Development, which is to fully prepare pupils to deal with and manage issues relating to their own health, relationships and wellbeing, as well as being a valuable member of our society.
+The curriculum is designed to meet the fundamental objective of PSHE, which is to fully prepare pupils to deal with and manage issues relating to their own health, relationships and wellbeing, as well as being a valuable member of our society.

-Throughout the year, Personal Development offers pupils the opportunity to participate in fundraising activities, encouraging them to show empathy towards those less fortunate than themselves.
+Throughout the year, PSHE offers pupils the opportunity to participate in fundraising activities, encouraging them to show empathy towards others.
 As a school we support national initiatives such as Comic Relief, Children in Need and Remembrance Day, along with more local and personal charities.
-For example, in 2019 as a school we raised £512 for the Young Minds Hello Yellow Campaign and £919 for Comic Relief.
-Our proudest fundraising achievement in 2019 was raising a grand total of £1078.15, to be shared between Muscular Dystrophy UK and Rainbow Trust, in memory of one of our pupils who sadly passed away last year.
+In recent years we have participated in the Young Minds Hello Yellow campaign, which raises money to support young people's mental health.